UniversalDependencies/UD_Maltese-MUDT/README.md

 MUDT was designed as a balanced corpus with four major genres - news, parliamentary debates, fiction and non-fiction - represented equally.

 # Introduction
-This treebank is the product of the PhD thesis *Constituent order in {Maltese}: A quantitative analysis* (Charles University 2018) by Slavomír Čéplö.
-The text (www.bulbul.sk/phd) contains a detailed description of the annotation decisions and composition of the treebank.
+This treebank is the product of the PhD thesis *Constituent order in {Maltese}: A quantitative analysis* by Slavomír Čéplö.
+The text (see References) contains a detailed description of the annotation decisions and composition of the treebank.
 The treebank was originally produced on accordance with UDv1, this version is brought up to the UDv2.3 standard.

 # Acknowledgments